 Available NOW: Similar Audiences for Search Campaigns [Data]

-Google’s been the big dog of the search game for well over a decade and has AdWords advertisers have primarily focused on managing their search campaigns by balancing their keywords with different keyword match types and negative keywords.
+Google’s been the big dog of the search game for well over a decade and has Google Ads (formerly known as Google AdWords) advertisers have primarily focused on managing their search campaigns by balancing their keywords with different keyword match types and negative keywords.

 However, as more advertisers begin to look to other networks like Facebook (and its elaborate audience targeting options), Google has had to get more dynamic with its audience solutions.
 Over the past few years, Google has introduced Remarketing Lists for Search Ads (RLSA), Customer Match, and recently demographic targeting for search to allow advertisers more flexibility on who sees your ads.